Laʻauli Leuatea Schmidt: Departure from HRPP and by-election

 In May 2020 Schmidt was sacked from the HRPP by Prime Minister Tuilaʻepa Saʻilele Malielegaoi after voting against proposed constitutional amendments.
 He subsequently announced he had resigned from the HRPP and that he would be forming a new political party to contest the 2021 election.

 On 30 June 2020, the Parliamentary Privileges and Ethics Committee found that Schmidt had misled Parliament over the disputed price of a generator during a debate and recommended that he be suspended from Parliament for three months without pay.
 Schmidt apologised to the House and verbally resigned his seat.
 After some initial doubt, the verbal resignation was deemed to be effective, and a by-election was called.

 On 30 July Schmidt registered the Faʻatuatua i le Atua Samoa ua Tasi (FAST) Party to contest in the 2021 Elections.
-He ran as a candidate for the party in the 2020 Gagaifomauga No. 3 byelection and was successfully re-elected.
+He ran as a candidate for the party in the 2020 Gagaifomauga No. 3 byelection and was re-elected.